Hepta-VII/Thesis_WardvanGerwen/README.md

 ### Advanced architecture

-The transactions are routed through 8 payment channels on testnet using LightningPolar.
+The transactions are routed payment channels on testnet using LightningPolar.
+The value of each transaction that is routed is 10.000 sats.
+Each payment channel has an capacity of 15.000.000 sats.
+Note that larger value transactions or different liquidity within payment channels can give other results.

 | Transactions | Average tps             | Avg latency (seconds) |
 |------------|-------------------------|-----------------------|
 | 100        |                     40  | 2,8                   |